FIQTOR/FIQTOR/README.md

 **`(Developer/Creator)`**

-I'm an indie full-stack developer and Game developer"[FIQTOR][youtube]" to more than 700 subscribers.
+I'm an indie full-stack developer and Game developer"[FIQTOR][youtube]" to more than 700 subscribers. <a href="https://fiqtor.github.io/">MyWebsite</a>

    <p align="left">
       <a href="https://www.youtube.com/channel/UCjImMlihTzXB872jkBzsuiw?view_as=subscriber?sub_confirmation=1">